Vikasviplav/Vikasviplav/README.md

 ### :man_technologist: About Me :

-- 🌱 I’m currently learning Full-Stack Web Development from **Masai School**.
+- 🌱 I’m currently working as an associate software engineer at **Tricog Health, Bangalore**.

 - 💬 Ask me about **MERN**